API Documentation

 • auto_kernel_selection (bool) – Different backends may have different performances with different dtypes/shapes.
 Default value is False.
 Intel® Extension for PyTorch* will try to optimize the kernel selection for better performance if this knob is set to True.
 You might get better performance at the cost of extra memory usage.
 The default value is None.
 Explicitly setting this knob overwrites the configuration set by level knob.
 Auto kernel selection works for CPU only.

-• graph_mode – (bool) [experimental]: It will automatically apply a combination of methods to generate graph or multiple subgraphs if True.
+• graph_mode – (bool) [prototype]: It will automatically apply a combination of methods to generate graph or multiple subgraphs if True.
 The default value is False.

 • concat_linear (bool) – Whether to perform concat_linear.
 It only works for inference model.
 The default value is None.
 Explicitly setting this knob overwrites the configuration set by level knob.